rrw-zilliqa/dev-portal-2/zq2/docs/index.md

 <div markdown>

 ## Core protocol
-At the current stage of Zilliqa 2.0 development, the core protocol is available to test via the Jasper proto-testnet.To achieve the best possible performance, we decided to re-implement our entire protocol in Rust.
+At the current stage of Zilliqa 2.0 development, the core protocol is available to test via the Jasper proto-testnet.
+To achieve the best possible performance, we decided to re-implement our entire protocol in Rust.

 </div>
 <div markdown>